Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

 Seventy percent of Americans over the age of 65 will likely require long-term care from a home health group, assisted living facility, or nursing home.
 How can you afford those health care costs, which general health insurance often does not cover?
 By obtaining long-term care insurance.

 Long-term care insurance offers some protection from the high cost of help you may need in the future — for example, an extended stay in an assisted living facility or a nursing home.
-Today, the cost of care can range from $40,000 a year at an assisted living facility to more than $85,000 a year for a private room in a nursing home.
+In 2016, the average national cost of care ranged from $40,000 a year at an assisted living facility to more than $91,000 a year for a private room in a nursing home.

 The younger you are when you purchase long-term care insurance, the lower your premiums will be (though you will pay them for longer).
-The average long-term care policy costs roughly $900 a year in premiums when purchased at age 50.
-It goes up to $1,850 annually when purchased at age 65 and almost $6,000 annually when purchased at age 75.
+One insurance provider has posted a table comparing the same policy purchased at age 40-49 ($666 annual premium), age 65 ($1,860 annual premium) and 80+ ($7,748 annual premium).
 If you wait to buy long-term care insurance until you are experiencing health problems, you may find you aren’t eligible for coverage.